Rosey (wrestler): Other media

 Anoaʻi was a contestant in the ABC reality series, Fat March in 2007.
 The show featured 12 overweight people attempting to walk about 570 mi in nine states, in order to lose weight and get fit, while competing for a prize pool of US$1.2 million.
 A press release for the show stated that Anoaʻi was participating because "it wasn't safe for him to compete" as a professional wrestler, and he needed to "lose weight to return to his career".
 He left the show during the fifth episode due to a knee injury.

 Outside of wrestling, Anoaʻi was involved in several business ventures including a restaurant in Cincinnati called Island Boi BBQ but returned to Florida to be closer to his family and was working with his father in Pensacola.

 Personal life and death

 Anoaʻi's father was Samoan professional wrestler Sika Anoa‘i and his mother was Patricia Hooker.
 He was the brother of Joe Anoaʻi, better known in the WWE as Roman Reigns.
 Anoaʻi was half-Samoan and half-Italian.
 His ex-wife, Amanda Vandeberg Schall, current wife of former MMA fighter Kerry Schall, is from Mason, Ohio.
 They had two sons together, Jordan Iles and Koa Rodney Anoa'i, and a daughter Madison Alani Anoa'i.

-In January 2014, Anoaʻi was hospitalized due to congestive heart failure (with which he had been diagnosed years earlier) and atrial fibrillation.
-Anoai's CHF was related to weight gain as he struggled with a chronic knee injury that also caused hip issues.
+In January 2014, Anoaʻi was hospitalized due to congestive heart failure (CHF; with which he had been diagnosed years earlier) and atrial fibrillation.
+Anoa’i's CHF was related to weight gain as he struggled with a chronic knee injury that also caused hip issues.
 He died on April 17, 2017, 10 days after his 47th birthday, in Pensacola, Florida, due to complications related to congestive heart failure.